-The redesign of the torture exhibit in Museum Gouda focused on capturing the imagination and curiosity children had when entering but also making it exciting and informative.
+The redesign of this medieval exhibit in Museum Gouda focused on capturing the imagination and curiosity children had when entering but also making it exciting and informative.
 Translating all the information into UV illustrations means that to the naked eye nothing is visible.
 Only with the use of a UV torch can the visitor explore the space and discover facts and stories about the equipment hidden all over the floor.
+Shining a light on the dark history of the middle ages.
 Thus placing the visitor in the mindset of this curious, imaginative child and forcing them to search around.

 To celebrate fifty-years as a practicing designer, Museum Hilversum held a retrospective exhibition on the work of Jaap Drupsteen.
 The exhibition showcases Jaap Drupsteen fruitful career and divides this into three sections.